Abdul-Andha/puzzle-game/README.md

 ### App Description

 This puzzle game was built using HTML, CSS, and JS.
-Users are pick one of three puzzles from the hub.
+Users pick one of three puzzles from the hub.
 Then, they can study the image until they feel ready to start.
 Upon pressing start, the puzzle pieces are shuffled and the user can swap two pieces at a time until they recreate the original image.
 Each swap is a point and the score is continuously updated.

 ### App Demo